-PCT McKenzie Pass to Santiam Pass is a 16.3 mile moderately trafficked point-to-point trail located near Sisters, Oregon that features a lake and is rated as moderate.
-The trail is primarily used for hiking and camping and is accessible from June until November.
+McKenzie Pass to Santiam Pass via the PCT is a 16.3 mile moderately trafficked point-to-point trail located near Sisters, Oregon that features a lake and is rated as moderate.
+The trail is primarily used for hiking, camping, and backpacking and is best used from June until November.

 This is a 17 miles section of the Pacific Crest Trail connecting the McKenzie pass (south) to the Santiam pass (north).
 The trail first goes through a 2.2 mile solid lava flow to the Little Belknap spur trail at 6300 feet.
 (0.4 miles round trip) before descending to the foot of Mt Washington at 5300 feet through a mix of burned forest and lava rocks.
 Af the foot of Mt Washington, the trails veers North-West and ascends back to 5800 feet on the Western slope.
 At around 7 miles, the trails enters an untouched forested area that provides welcome shade in the hot summer months.
 The trail then descends toward the East side of Big Lake without reaching the lake itself.
 The last five miles or so are mostly flat as the trail heads almost due North toward US 20 and the Santiam pass parking lot.
 A good quarter of the trail traverses lava fields that are strenuous to negotiate and required constant attention.